cloudmesh-community/fa18-523-66/project-report/report.md

 > "It was not at all what the experts predicted. most of them did not forsee that an economic powerhouse could suffer so much > damage in such a short  period of time.
 They did not expect the fast-growing gross domestic product (GDP) to go so
 > spectacularly into reverse, the real estate bubble to burst as violently as it did, and industrial production and capacity
 > utilization to fall so steeply.
 Nor did they expect the stock market to plunge so dramatically from ita all-time high-
-> although it would recover some ground subsequently....But the real issue is not what has happened, but what happens next" [@book-accelerating-out-of-the-great-recession].
+> although it would recover some ground subsequently....But the real issue is not what has happened, but what happens next" [@book-accelerating-out-of-the-great-depression].

 On this note, it is then necessary to state that the stock prediction can be a very tempting prospect for most data scientists.
 The financial market has a very short feedback cycle and hence quick validation of predictions is possible.
 However, it is extremely difficult to develop a model that can provide higher levels of accuracy in most of its predictions.
 It is very much possible that the model developed would make predictions for a maximum of one day after which you might have to revamp it all over again [@www-python-stock-pred].
 Nonetheless, this paper will attempt to develop a model that predicts the trends for stock prices over time.